Celebrate the month of December with your kids and learn lots of December Fun facts including birthstones, flowers, and holidays.

 Interesting Facts About December

 - During the Roman calendar, December was the 10th month of the calendar.
 December got its name from the Latin word Decem, meaning ten.

-- December 28th is considered to be the unluckiest day of the year.
+- Many consider December 28th the unluckiest day of the year.

 - The winter solstice happens in December in the northern hemisphere, which is the shortest day of the year.
 This means the Summer solstice is the same day in the southern hemisphere.
 On that day there are 24 hours of darkness at the North Pole.

 - December starts on the same day of the week as September starts every year.
 It also ends on the same day of the week as April ends every year.

 - More dentists have a birthday in December than in any other month.

 - Candy canes are the most popular candy sold in December.

 - Rudolph the Red-Nosed Reindeer was originally an advertising gimmick for Montgomery Ward in 1839.